isomerpages/moe-hougangsec/_departments/Aesthetics and Technology/Aesthetics and Technology.md

 *   **2016 Singapore Youth Festival Art Exhibition:** Artwork entitled 'Hopes' selected for on-site exhibition at The Arts House.
 	*   Lai Xuan Yi from 2E3

 **Staff**
 *   2018 MOE Service Excellence Award (Platinum) - Mr Mohamed Fahizel
 *   2017 MOE Service Excellence Award (Silver) - Mr Tangarajoo Marimuthu

+### Collaborative Project
+**Secondary 3 A&T Staff Day Project**
+This is a collaborative project that involves three units - Art, Design & Technology (D&T), and Nutrition and Food Science (NFS) - within the A&T department, and it includes G1 students.
+The objective of the project is for the students to express their appreciation to the teaching and non-teaching staff at HS.

+Authentic project provides the desired authentic learning experiences and a glimpse of the work habits and skills of the food industry with the provision of exposure to the food industry (SEAB, 2015).
+It includes authentic design opportunities that are meaningful and trains them to display designerly dispositions (MOE, 2016).
+It incorporates the practices by artists and designers that enlighten students of their further learning and career opportunities (MOE, 2018).
+These statements echo the description of AA whereby students exhibit knowledge, skills, and attitudes needed in professional life (Gulikers et al., 2004).